|

 Starting Latitude & Longitude

-This is the critical starting point used to calculate all the other Latitudes and Longitudes.
-Care and attention are required.
+This is the starting point used to calculate all the other Latitudes and Longitudes.

-The Latitude and Longitude are entered in decimal degrees, with Longitude being a negative number in the Western Hemisphere.
+Latitude and Longitude are entered in decimal degrees, with longitude being a negative number in the Western Hemisphere.

 The MGRS app can be used to convert a Degree, Minutes, Seconds into Decimal Degrees.

-This app will compute *OK* without the starting latitude and longitude for distances under a few hundred feet.
+This app will work OK without the starting latitude and longitude for distances under a few hundred feet.

 In the parts of the United States covered by the Public Land Survey System